vatesfr/xen-orchestra/README.md

 ## How to report a bug?

-Xen Orchestra has three bugtrackers: [one for the server](https://github.com/vatesfr/xo-server/issues), [one for the interface](https://github.com/vatesfr/xo-web/issues) and [the last one](https://github.com/vatesfr/xo/issues) for common issues or when you don't know to which part it is related to.
+Xen Orchestra has three bug trackers: [one for the server](https://github.com/vatesfr/xo-server/issues), [one for the interface](https://github.com/vatesfr/xo-web/issues) and [the last one](https://github.com/vatesfr/xo/issues) for common issues or when you don't know to which part it is related to.